Alessio Deledda: DTM (2022–2023)

-The Italian took part in the 24 Hours of Daytona at the start of 2023, competing for NTE Sport in the GTD category.
+Deledda took part in the 24 Hours of Daytona at the start of 2023, competing for NTE Sport in the GTD category.

-His main campaign would once again lie in the DTM, where Deledda teamed up with Mirko Bortolotti and Franck Perera at SSR Performance.
+Deledda's main campaign would once again lie in the DTM, where he teamed up with Mirko Bortolotti and Franck Perera at SSR Performance.
 With a best race finish of 18th, the Italian ended up 32nd in the standings, failing to score points throughout the year.

-2024: IGTO victory
+International GT Open (2024)

 For the 2024 season, Deledda entered the International GT Open as part of the Oregon Team, driving alongside Lamborghini factory driver Jordan Pepper.
 At the second round in Hockenheim, Deledda was able to inherit second place following Pepper's stint, before passing Anthony Bartone to take his first win in GT3 competition.
-Subsequently, Deledda and Pepper finished second in the IGTO's endurance event at Spa.
+Subsequently, Deledda and Pepper finished second in the IGTO's endurance event at Spa, before following up with points finishes in Hungary and a podium at Le Castellet.
+Deledda and Pepper claimed victory in race 1 at Spielberg, with Pepper driving out a lead from pole position and Deledda consolidating the advantage in drizzly conditions.
+More points followed in the subsequent three races, and Deledda went into the final round at Monza equal on points with the championship-leading Eastalent Racing crew.
+However, the team suffered a late puncture while behind the Eastalent car in the closing stages of the race, confirming Deledda's runner-up spot in the standings.

+GT World Challenge Europe and Italian GT (2025)

+Deledda raced in both the Silver Cup of the GT World Challenge Europe Endurance Cup, as well as the Italian GT Championship Sprint Cup, during 2025.
+Despite scoring a class pole at the opening round of the Endurance Cup season, Deledda finished 27th in the championship standings.
+In the Italian series, he ended up 11th overall in the latter with a best race result of fourth.

+McLaren affiliation

+In April 2026, it was announced that Deledda would become a McLaren GT3 Junior driver, which included campaigns in the Italian GT Championship Endurance Cup and McLaren Trophy Europe.